ajaviaad/doctorvit/README.md

-# DoctorVIT – Production Inference Service
+# DoctorVIT – Production Ready Package

 DoctorVIT is a production-ready scaffold for serving notebook-based ML inference via FastAPI with background processing through Celery + Redis.
 It runs locally with Docker Compose and deploys to Kubernetes with GPU workers, autoscaling, health checks, and metrics.